List of Emmerdale characters introduced in 2019: Millie Tate

+Lucas Taylor

+Lucas Taylor, originally played by Dexter Ansell, currently played by Noah Ryan Aspinall, is the son of Dawn Taylor (Olivia Bromley) who is taken away from her when she becomes addicted to drugs.
+She later regains custody of him.
+His estranged father, Alex Moore (Liam Boyle), later introduces himself to Lucas, however Dawn and her husband Billy Fletcher (Jay Kontzle) don't think he is suitable, which he later proves.

+In July 2022, it is revealed that Lucas has a half-sister Clemmie Reed (Mabel Addison), who was sleeping in a dog basket in an old friend of Dawn's flat, who had been taking care of her since her mother's death.
+When Dawn notices a resemblance of Lucas in Clemmie, she realises that Alex is her father, which is later confirmed to be true when her and Billy go and visit him in prison to tell him that they want to adopt Clemmie as well as Billy adopting Lucas.
+In 2023, Billy adopts Lucas, whereas he and Dawn become special guardians for Clemmie.

 Wendy Posner

 Wendy Posner, played by Susan Cookson, first appears on 1 July 2019.
 The character and Cookson's casting details were announced on 19 June 2019.
 Wendy is introduced as the mother of Lee Posner (Kris Mochrie), who is the rapist of Victoria Barton (Isabel Hodgins).
 Cookson expressed her delight at joining the cast and called Wendy "a fantastic character" with "gritty and emotional storylines".
 Jane Hudson, the soap's executive producer, called Cookson a "fabulous addition to the cast" and looked forward to the character's introduction.
 Cookson previously appeared in Emmerdale in 1993, 1997 and 2003 as minor characters.

 The character is billed as "indignant" by Inside Soap.
 Wendy arrives to confront Victoria about the rape allegations, which she claims are false.
 Hodgins explained that when Wendy arrives, Victoria is "shock and scared" because Wendy is the "enemy".
 The actress pointed out that Wendy has Lee's interests "at heart".
 Wendy leaves when Charity Dingle (Emma Atkins) confronts her.
 When Wendy returns the following day with Lee, they discover that Victoria is pregnant with Lee's baby.
 Hodgins told Allison Jones of Inside Soap that this is "opening a can of worms that Victoria wanted to keep closed".
 Victoria later agrees to speak to Wendy, who reveals that she wants a role in the child's life and suggests that Lee could go for custody of the baby.
 A show spokesperson noted that this is "the worst scenario as far as Victoria is concerned".

+On 29 December 2024 it was announced that Cookson had been axed from the soap with Wendy's final scenes airing on 17 January 2025, which saw her go to stay with her son Luke.